Creating a student village

 East Slope bar closed in summer 2018, and the Students’ Union now operate a bar in the Northfield residences.

-- Will the new East Slope rooms all have en-suite bathrooms?
+- Do the new East Slope rooms all have en-suite bathrooms?

 Not all of the new build has en-suite bathrooms.
 There are some town houses, without en-suite bedrooms, in the overall mix.
 Students have told us that they like to have good communal facilities such as kitchens/lounges, and IT is also very important.

-- How much will it cost to live in the new residences?
+- How much does it cost to live in the new residences?

-At £156.55 per week, rent in the new development is priced at about the same level as other en-suite campus accommodation, at Swanborough and Northfield (£156 per week).
+Rent in the new development is priced at about the same level as other en-suite campus accommodation, at Swanborough and Northfield.

 We aim to provide a range of accommodation of a good standard that meets different student expectations and budgets.
 We recognise the need to provide a range of accommodation at various price points to ensure affordability for all students.
 Rent levels are reviewed every year and are always discussed with the Students' Union.